Therapeutic strategies for spinal muscular atrophy

 These objectives will elucidate further information that is necessary for the

 next step using this tecnhology.
 This next step involves translation of this

 information into therapeutic strategies which can be used in a clinical setting

 What is your motivation for doing a PhD?

 Research into new subjects is really exciting and feeds my curiosity

 I really want to research new treatments for a rare genetic disease!

 1) Achieving first class honours in my undergraduate degree.
-2) Presenting my own project research at a meeting of the London Cardiovascular Society.
-3) Publishing my research in a well-respected American medical journal.
-4) Volunteering as much as possible at events like Rare Disease Day and Science Festival whilst at university
+2) Presenting my project research at meeting of The Cardiovascular Society in London.
+3) Publishing my undergraduate project in a well-respected American medical journal.
+4) Being part of an amazing society, BioSoc, at university.

 What difference will this research make in your life and the lives of others?

-If successful, my research could lead to the development of a new and improved genetic drug, similar to one currently in clinical trials, to improve survival and quality of life in children suffering from spinal muscular atrophy.
-In my own life, my research will help to expand my scientific knowledge and make me more determined to find ways to help those around me.
+If successful, my research could lead to the development of a new and improved genetic drug, similar to one currently in clinical trials to improve the survival rate and quality of life of children suffering from spinal muscular atrophy.
+In my own life, my research will help to me to expand my scientific knowledge, increase my understanding of the human body and make me more determined to find a way to help those around me.